 When Joanna organised A Season’s Diaries — exhibited at the Victoria University Library in Wellington in late 1977 and later in Hamilton and Christchurch — five of the seven artists included were also part of the Women Artists Group: Joanna, Heather, Allie Eagle, Anna Keir and Gladys Gurney.
 (The other two were Bridie Lonie and I.)

 And from Women Artists Group’s modest beginnings came seven issues of Spiral, the women artists’ journal Heather planned.
 Spiral was a ‘floating’ imprint.
-The collective for each issue (and later each book, video or audio project) was autonomous, in Christchurch at the beginning, then Wellington, Coromandel and then Christchurch again, the Bay of Plenty and Dunedin.
+The collective for each issue — and later each book, video or audio project — was autonomous, whether in Christchurch or in Wellington, the Coromandel or Dunedin.

 Anna Keir describes her experience of joining the Women Artists Group and of Heather’s support in AWPB: “My first contact with someone who was consciously thinking about the issues surrounding art and gender was in 1974: Allie Eagle who was then Exhibitions Officer at the Robert McDougall Gallery and documenting women’s work came and photographed some of my stuff.
 Then in 1975 I began going to meetings of the Christchurch women artists group.
 I was twenty-four, had just finished art school and teachers college and was teaching part-time and trying to do my own work as well.
 I can’t remember a lot about those early meetings but I do remember Heather McPherson…ringing me and asking how my work was going.
 I immediately started telling her about teaching until she said ‘I don’t mean that’.
 It seems such a minor thing but it meant a lot to me then.”